 Dark Hope is the first book in the Archangel Prophecies Trilogy written by Monica McGurk.
 I loved this book (I read it in three days!) and I think it promises to be an exciting series.
 I already looked to see if the second one was out and sadly it is not.
 Now, I want to summarize the story, but not give it away or spoil it in any way.
 So, bear with me as I do the best I can.

 Dark Hope: Book One of the Archangel Prophecies

 - Dark Hope features two main characters, Hope and Michael.
-By the end of the book it looks like her parents will also be main characters.
+By the end of the book, it looks like her parents will also become main characters.